Home

 How to Listen to HUBNet & FreeSTAR on Alexa

-Digital Ham Radio is quite a thing now with many different systems to choose from.
-But if you don't want to splash out on an expensive digital radio, another way to get involved is by using platforms such as Echolink or Peanut, which allow you to connect to various digital networks via the internet.
-There has also been a surge of small analogue 2m & 70cm repeaters springing up that are capable of connecting to a digital network, which means it's now possible to talk to the world using an inexpensive hand held radio.
-I eventually got round to thinking 'wouldn't it be great if I could listen to these networks on my Alexa Echo Dot' and as it turns out, I can!
-It didn't take much Googling to gather all the information required to set things up, and I take no credit for it whatsoever.
+Digital Ham Radio is very popular now, but if you don't want to splash out on an expensive DMR rig, another way to get involved is by using platforms such as Echolink or Peanut, which allow you to connect to various digital networks via the internet.
+In addition, there has been a surge of small analogue 2m & 70cm repeaters springing up that are also connected to these networks, which means that it's now possible to talk to the world using an inexpensive hand held radio.
+I soon started to wonder if it's possible to listen to these networks on my Alexa Echo Dot, and as it happens, it is!
+After a bit of Googling, I had found all the information needed to set things up, and I take no credit for it whatsoever.
 Hopefully though, having all the information together in one place will make things a bit easier.
-By the way, I do know that Alexa isn't actually the listening device it's the technology that drives it, but most people think of their Echos and Echo Dots as Alexa so I'll go with it
+By the way, I do know that Alexa isn't actually a physical device it's the technology that drives the physical device, but most people think of their Echos and Echo Dots as Alexa so I'll go with it

 So... what's required to listen to all this good stuff on your Alexa device?